 Often previously considered to be benign and harmless, vaccines can have very many serious side effects, including autoimmune disorders, epilepsy, encephalitis, allergies (thinking incessant itching and scratching!), behavior problems, digestive disorders, cancer and death!
-(Read the package insert that comes with the vaccines)
+(Take the time to read the package insert that comes with the vaccines before considering them.)
+So I do things differently than other Breeders.
+I am now on my 5th generation RAW fed, naturally reared unvaccinated puppies.

 Please read the following article and you can find more information from the links provided:

 Taking The Risk Out Of Puppy Shots